CloudKlass/Azure-Admin/Instructions/Labs/LAB_11-Implement_Monitoring.md

 In this task, you will use Azure Monitor to query the data captured from the virtual machine.

+> **Note:** It is okay if data doesn’t appear (it can take upto 30 mins before data is available).
+Focus on the steps to review monitoring information, including preconfigured and custom log queries.

 1. In the Azure portal, search for and select `Monitor` blade, click **Logs**.

 1. If necessary close the splash screen.